nikomow/qr-code/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-i made a div and put the image yeah
+i made a div, there's not much to describe it ^-^"

 ### Built with